Rudxain/ideas/README.md

 # ideas

-This will host all the stuff that I'm too lazy or inexperienced to begin.
+This hosts all the stuff that I'm too lazy/noob to begin.

 Needless to say, most of this stuff is straight-up broken or completely empty, only having minimal-to-no documentation.